-Tickets are now on sale for the event on Saturday 17 February which is being staged as part of the ‘Museum On Tour’ programme – a series of exhibitions, events and projects that are taking place across Plymouth while the Museum and Art Gallery’s building is closed for the development of The Box.
+The event on Saturday 17 February is being staged as part of the ‘Museum On Tour’ programme – a series of exhibitions, events and projects that are taking place across Plymouth while the Museum and Art Gallery’s building is closed for the development of The Box.

 The event will run from 2pm to 4.30pm in the Main Hall of the University of Plymouth’s Student Union and promises to be great fun for all ages.

 “We’ll have a dance floor full of bubbles, glitter cannons, huge balloons and a brilliant atmosphere,” explains Mark Tosdevin, Programmes Manager for Plymouth Museums Galleries Archives.

 “One of the projects we’re running while we’re closed is called ‘Plymouth After Dark’ which looks at activities that take place across the city at night.

 “Plymouth had a really vibrant rave scene at one point and

 ‘Big Fish Little Fish’ have a great deal of experience in translating the freedom and excitement of this into events that

 “We’re really excited to be working with them and also hoping that people who come along with their children will be keen to share their memories with us.”